Jun 13, 2016 Latest post:

 With no active tumors, he began chemotherapy treatments on September 19th, 2016.
 These treatments were to ensure we "zapped" all remaining cancer cells.
 A CURE was the goal.

 After his third treatment he became deathly ill.
-We are still working to identify exactly what wiped out his bone marrow.
-His doctors suspect he may have a gene deficiency that did not allow his body to metabolize one form of chemo he was receiving.
+Travis is DPD deficient, which means his body can't metabolize 5FU chemotherapy.
+The three treatments he received built up to toxic levels and completely wiped out his bone marrow.
 Without an immune system, he fell ill with legionnaires pneumonia, c diff colitis, and an infection of the small intestine.
 This threw his body into septic shock, something Laura has dedicated her career to studying.
 Ironic???
 I think so.

 His severe infection led to DIC (disseminated intravascular coagulation).
 This disorder sky-rocketed his risk for bleeding.
 One side effect of DIC is clotting in the small blood vessels throughout the body.
 This compromised the blood flow to his feet, nose, and ears.
 Ultimately resulting in a bilateral, below-the-knee amputation on November 7th, 2016.